Gaussian Universal Likelihood Ratio Testing: Universal LRT confidence sets

 The validity of $C_n^\spl(\alpha)$ only depends on the fact that $\E_{\theta^*}\{T_n(\theta^*)\} \leq 1$.
 If we consider multiple test statistics that each satisfy this condition, then the average of those test statistics will satisfy the condition as well.
 Therefore, the average of test statistics $T_n(\theta^*)$ across multiple data splits is also a valid test statistic.
+In fact, the ability to combine e-values through averaging without adjusting $\alpha$ is one benefit of e-values over p-values.
+E-value averaging is a common theme in the discussions of \cite{shafer2021testing}, including \cite{vovk2020note}.